Bill Belichick: New England Patriots (1996)

-After his dismissal by the Cleveland Browns, Belichick served under Parcells again as assistant head coach and defensive backs coach with the Patriots for the 1996 season.
+After his dismissal by the Cleveland Browns, Belichick served under Parcells again as assistant head coach and defensive backs coach with the New England Patriots for the 1996 season.
 The Patriots finished with an 11–5 record and won the AFC Championship over the Jacksonville Jaguars, but they lost to the Green Bay Packers in Super Bowl XXXI amid rumors of Parcells's impending defection.

 New York Jets (1997–1999)

 Belichick had two stints as the head coach of the New York Jets without ever coaching a game.

-In February 1997, Belichick, who had been an assistant coach under Bill Parcells with the New York Giants and New England Patriots, was named the Jets interim head coach while the Jets and Patriots continued to negotiate compensation to release Parcells from his contract with the Patriots and allow Parcells to coach the Jets.
-Six days later the Patriots and Jets reached an agreement that allowed Parcells to coach the Jets, and Belichick became the team's assistant head coach and defensive coordinator.
+In February 1997, Belichick, who had been an assistant coach under Bill Parcells with the New York Giants and New England Patriots, was named the Jets' interim head coach while the Jets and Patriots continued to negotiate compensation to release Parcells from his contract with the Patriots and allow Parcells to coach the Jets.
+Six days later, the Patriots and Jets reached an agreement that allowed Parcells to coach the Jets, and Belichick became the team's assistant head coach and defensive coordinator.

 When Parcells stepped down as head coach after the 1999 season, he had already arranged with team management to have Belichick succeed him.
-However, Belichick was the New York Jets' head coach for only one day.
+However, Belichick was the Jets' head coach for only one day.
 On January 4, 2000, when Belichick was introduced as head coach to the media—the day after his hiring was publicized—he turned it into a surprise resignation announcement.
-Before taking the podium, he scrawled a resignation note on a napkin that read, in its entirety, "I resign as HC of the NYJ."
+Before taking the podium, Belichick scrawled a resignation note on a napkin that read, in its entirety, "I resign as HC of the NYJ."
 He then delivered a half-hour speech explaining his resignation to the assembled press corps.

-Soon after this bizarre turn of events, he was introduced as the Patriots' 12th full-time head coach, succeeding the recently fired Pete Carroll.
-The Patriots had inquired to the Jets about permission to interview him for their vacant spot at head coach just prior to Parcells stepping down.
+Soon after this bizarre turn of events, Belichick was introduced as the Patriots' 12th full-time head coach, succeeding the recently fired Pete Carroll.
+The Patriots had inquired to the Jets about permission to interview him for their vacant spot at head coach just before Parcells stepping down.
 Parcells and the Jets claimed that Belichick was still under contract to the Jets, and demanded compensation from the Patriots.
 NFL Commissioner Paul Tagliabue agreed, and the Patriots gave the Jets a first-round draft pick in 2000 in exchange for the right to hire Belichick.

-New England Patriots (2000–present)
+Return to New England (2000–2023)

 Soon after hiring Belichick, owner Robert Kraft gave him near-complete control over the team's football operations, making him the de facto general manager as well.
-Until 2009, Belichick split many of the duties normally held by a general manager on other clubs with player personnel director Scott Pioli, though Belichick had the final say on football matters.
+Until 2009, Belichick split many of the duties normally held by a general manager at other clubs with player personnel director Scott Pioli.
+However, Belichick had the final say on football matters.
 Pioli left for the Kansas City Chiefs after the 2008 season.

 The Patriots went 5–11 in the 2000 regular season and missed the playoffs.